RobertRovenko/RobertRovenko/README.md

 🎲 I am a frontend developer, specialized in mobile and web applications, and I am a problem solving enthuisiast!

-💻 Currently I´m studing App Development at the Stockholm Technical Institute with graduatin June 2024.
+💻 Currently I´m studing App Development at the Stockholm Technical Institute with graduation June 2024.
 After graduating I´m planning to get a job and work with my skills in either Hybrid App Development, IOS or Android.

-💼 Check out my portfolio for some of my public projects in my different languages like React Native, Kotlin, JavaScript and Swift!
+💼 Check out my portfolio for some of my public projects in my different languages like React Native, JavaScript, Kotlin and Swift!

 ### Connect with me on my social media!